linuxmobile/kaneru/content/blog/linux-the-best-choice.md

 ## Debunking Linux Myths

-The Linux community has heard them all - persistent misconceptions that somehow survive despite years of progress.
+The Linux community has heard them all, persistent misconceptions that somehow survive despite years of progress.
 Let's set the record straight on some of these stubborn myths that keep people locked in proprietary systems.